Search

 1. 15th November - The initial works will involve the closure of Beer House and Upper Crust, with Burger King temporarily closed before it moves to another unit in the station.
 Other food and drink retailers are available as an alternative in the station for passengers.

-2. Phase 1 - Phase one of three will see the layout and occupation of several existing retail units changing on the concourse.
+2. December 2024 - Phase one of three will see the layout and occupation of several existing retail units changing on the concourse.
 It will involve relocating tenants, creating new retail units, making some units larger and refurbishing office accommodation within the station.